 Workshops for Warriors stepped up to help the 600+ men and women Coast Guards in San Diego who were working without pay by collecting donations of basic necessities and monetary donations to help with bills and living costs.

 Community Resource Center offered their services for emergency food and assistance to all those affected by the shutdown.
 As families went without pay, many of them reached the breaking point as they became unable to afford food and other household essentials.
-For some, local food banks and other organizations were the only place they could go for help.
+For some, local food banks and other organizations were the only places they could go for help.

 As the government shutdown went into its fifth week, Kitchens for Good welcomed furloughed federal workers and government contractors affected by the shutdown to FED UP: a complimentary gourmet meal prepared by Kitchens for Good chefs and culinary students.
 Federal workers, whose compensation had been delayed, were invited to bring their families to this community luncheon.
 In partnership with Feeding San Diego, groceries were also available for participants to take home following the event.